ADDITIONAL EXAMPLES OF HOW PEOPLE ARE AFFECTED BY BUDDY JEWEL'S MUSIC |

 utter those words, 'I want a record deal,' you never realize what you're asking

 for."
-Buddy Jewell's work on behalf of charitable causes is legendary in Nashville and
+Buddy Jewell's work on behalf of charitable causes is legendary in Nashville, across

-telethon, volunteered for Compassion International and is active in a number of
+fund drive, volunteers for Compassion International and is active in a number

 BUDDY JEWELL LIVE |